Queen Alexandra's Royal Army Nursing Corps: Territorial Force Nursing Service

-The Territorial Force Nursing Service (TFNS) was originally formed to staff the territorial force hospitals at home, and the majority of its members spent their wartime service in the United Kingdom, not only in the 25 territorial hospitals, but also in hundreds of auxiliary units throughout the British Isles.
-Within a short time they were also employed in the eighteen territorial hospitals abroad, and alongside their QAIMNS colleagues in military hospitals and casualty clearing stations in France, Belgium, Malta, Salonica, Gibraltar, Egypt, Mesopotamia and East Africa.
+The Territorial Force Nursing Service (TFNS) was originally formed to staff the territorial force hospitals at home, and the majority of its members spent their service during World War I in the United Kingdom, not only in the 25 territorial hospitals, but also in hundreds of auxiliary units throughout the British Isles.
+Within a short time they were also employed in the eighteen territorial hospitals abroad, and alongside their QAIMNS colleagues in military hospitals, casualty clearing stations and on hospital ships in France and Belgium, Malta, Salonica, Gibraltar, Egypt, Mesopotamia and East Africa.

 Territorial Army Nursing Service

 The Territorial Army Nursing Service (TANS) was formed in 1920, when the Territorial Force was renamed the Territorial Army.
 It existed until 1949, when both regular and reserve nurses joined the QARANC.
-Territorial Army nurses served alongside QAIMNS nurses all over the world, and in all campaigns during WW2.
+Territorial Army nurses served alongside QAIMNS nurses all over the world, and in all campaigns during World War II.

 Ranks

 The initial ranking system used by the QAIMNS was as follows.